krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 Let's try listing by `file_ids`.

-You have the `file_id` of each of the four files you processed; each was returned after processing finalized.
+You have the `file_id` of each of the three files you processed; each was returned after processing finalized.

 You can list by multiple `file_id`s if you so choose by providing a list of desired `file_ids`.